ganiulis/personal-notes/index.md

 I publish my personal notes here.

-My notes internally use the [Johnny.Decimal](https://johnnydecimal.com) system.
+My notes used to internally use the [Johnny.Decimal](https://johnnydecimal.com) system.